 I am arriving in Malpensa with a flight from abroad.
 Can I take another flight to another national or international destination?

 Yes, airport transits are allowed.
-However, it is not possible to leave the airport area if you are coming from (or if you have stayed in the 14 days prior to transit in Italy) a country other than the following: Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, the Czech Republic, Romania, Slovakia, Slovenia, Spain, Sweden and Hungary, Iceland, Liechtenstein, Norway, Switzerland, Andorra, Principality of Monaco, Republic of San Marino, Vatican City State, United Kingdom.
+However, it is not possible to leave the airport area if you are coming from (or if you have stayed in the 14 days prior to transit in Italy) a country other than the following: Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, the Czech Republic, Slovakia, Slovenia, Spain, Sweden and Hungary, Iceland, Liechtenstein, Norway, Switzerland, Andorra, Principality of Monaco, Republic of San Marino, Vatican City State, United Kingdom.

 I am a resident abroad, to reach the country where I usually live I have to pass through Italy through your airport.
 How should I behave?